-Table 1 indicates the average time to estimate a depth of a single pixel with respect to different window sizes.
+(4) Computational time: Table 1 indicates the average time to estimate a depth of a single pixel using all the 91 input images with respect to different window sizes.
 The computation time is measured by using a PC (CPU: Pentium-4 Xeon 3.20GHz dual, Memory: 2GB).
-Now, we can confirm that the computational cost of TNIP is much cheaper than SSSD's.
+Now, we can conclude that the computational cost of TNIP $(3 \times 3 \text{ window})$ is about 40 times cheaper than SSSD's $(15 \times 15 \text{ window})$ to achieve almost the same accuracy.